/

 An effective company story often answers four questions: Who, Why, What, and When.

 The “Who” begins with the CEO.
 Directors want to understand the leader's own journey, values, and aspirations because these shape the choices management makes.
 Personal context turns abstract strategy into something tangible.
-When CEOs share how their personal experiences connect to the company's priorities, it adds authenticity and demonstrates that strategic decisions are rooted in conviction, not just analysis.
+When CEOs share how their personal experiences connect to the company's priorities, it adds authenticity and demonstrates that strategic decisions are rooted in conviction rather than just analysis.

 The “Why” reinforces the organization's broader mission.
 Companies with a clearly defined purpose consistently outperform peers, in part because they can mobilize people around something bigger than quarterly earnings.
 For boards, hearing the "why" reassures them that strategy is rooted in long-term relevance.
 The strongest CEOs also understand the motivations of external stakeholders, investors, regulators, and even the media, and weave those into their narrative.
 When directors see that alignment, they gain confidence that leadership is anticipating financial outcomes as well as meeting reputational and societal expectations too.